Written by Sara Fekri

 The following procedure involved finding the background for it to be subtracted from each data set.
 The detailed methodology of background removal can be accessed here.
 The same steps were taken for each of the 10 data sets captured for M35_blue and M35_green.
 Now, the 10 images can be stacked to form:

-The step afterwards was to identify the stars in the blue (B) and green (V) stacked images by comparing the two and see which stars overlap.
-Finally, those stars can be plotted, and this would form the B-V HR-diagram of M35.
-The final image remains under progress and will be uploaded here once obtained.
+The step afterwards was to identify the stars in the blue and green stacked images by comparing the two and see which stars overlap, i.e. correspond to the same star in the different filters.

 Conclusion